Award Winning Tourist Attraction | Age of Fishes Museum | Canowindra

 Dinosaurs roam the earth and our treasures remain buried deep within the ground they walk upon already 200 million years old and waiting.

-On a country road a bulldozer operator turns over a rock that has been buried for 360 million years.
-Shortly after Bill Simpson, a Local Canowindra resident recognizes its significance and informs the Australian Museum.
+In 1955, on a country road a bulldozer operator turns over a rock that has been buried for 360 million years.
+Shortly afterwards, Bill Simpson, a Local Canowindra resident recognizes its significance and informs the Australian Museum.

-The first slab now known as the 1956 Slab is moved to the Australian Museum where it remains under glass for many years.
+In 1956, the first slab is moved to the Australian Museum where it remains under glass for many years.

 WHAT HAPPENED IN 1973